 Dartford Churches Winter Shelter is a project aimed at helping homeless adults from Dartford to stay warm and safe during the cold winter nights, and to assist them with finding somewhere more permanent to live.
-The Shelter completed its fourth year of operation on 31 March 2017.
+The Shelter completed its fifth year of operation on 31 March 2019.

 All guests have to undergo an initial interview/ assessment to determine their eligibility for a place.
 A waiting list will operate once the 12 bed limit has been reached.